Japan Earthquake Relief Fund Recipients as of September 2016

 AFS Intercultural Programs Japan (AFS日本協会) AFS Intercultural Programs Japan is a non-profit international exchange organization for students and adults.
-AFS Japan provides a wide range of programming, including summer camp programs, and school-based exchange and shorter summer programs for high school students.
-With support from the Japan Earthquake Relief Fund, AFS Japan provides scholarships for students from the Tohoku region for long-term exchange programs to the United States.
+AFS Japan provides a wide range of programming, including summer camp programs, school-based exchanges, and shorter summer programs for high school students.
+With support from the Japan Earthquake Relief Fund, AFS Japan provides scholarships for students from the Tohoku region for school-based exchanges primarily to the United States.

 Ashinaga (あしなが育英会) has provided financial, educational and emotional support to Japanese children who have lost one or both parents for any reason for the past 40 years.
-It will use funds from the Japan Earthquake Relief Fund for programs that provide needed emotional support for children from Tohoku.
+Funds from the Japan Earthquake Relief Fund were used for programs that provide needed emotional support for children from Tohoku.

 Association for the Corporate Support for the Arts (企業メセナ協議会) conducts research, surveys and seminars to build partnerships between business and the arts.
-Funds from the Japan Earthquake Relief Fund will support the “Hundred Festivals Revival Fund” to revitalize local festivals and folk entertainment in Tohoku, which play a vital role in bringing communities together and preserving local cultural heritage.
+With a second grant from the Japan Earthquake Relief Fund, the Association provides local communities in Tohoku with funds to revitalize local festivals and folk entertainment as part of its “Hundred Festivals Revival Fund,” which play a vital role in bringing communities together and preserving local cultural heritage.

 BEYOND Tomorrow enables the youth of Tohoku to follow their dreams and aspirations while becoming the leaders of tomorrow through scholarships and mentoring programs.
 A second grant from the Japan Earthquake Relief Fund supports youth orphaned or severely affected by the disasters of March 11 through comprehensive leadership development and mentoring programs.